Drake equation: Modifications

 As many observers have pointed out, the Drake equation is a very simple model that omits potentially relevant parameters, and many changes and modifications to the equation have been proposed.
 One line of modification, for example, attempts to account for the uncertainty inherent in many of the terms.

-Combining the estimates of the original six factors by major researchers via a Monte Carlo procedure leads to a best value for the non-longevity factors of 0.85 1/years.
+Combining the estimates of the original six factors by major researchers via a Monte Carlo procedure leads to a best value for the non-longevity factors of 0.85 per year.
 This result differs insignificantly from the estimate of unity given both by Drake and the Cyclops report.

 Others note that the Drake equation ignores many concepts that might be relevant to the odds of contacting other civilizations.
 For example, Glen David Brin states: "The Drake equation merely speaks of the number of sites at which ETIs spontaneously arise.
 The equation says nothing directly about the contact cross-section between an ETIS and contemporary human society".
 Because it is the contact cross-section that is of interest to the SETI community, many additional factors and modifications of the Drake equation have been proposed.